lbnl-science-it/docs-source/docs/singularity_docker.md

    * Run the Singularity image on compute nodes

-## Building the Singularity container using available AWS Deep-Learning docker containers
+## Build the Singularity container using available AWS Deep-Learning docker containers
 * [AWS Deep-Learning images](https://aws.amazon.com/releasenotes/available-deep-learning-containers-images/)

 The following shell code shows how to build the container image using `docker` and convert the container image to a `Singularity` image.